Camping on Sandakphu & Singalila route

 Tonglu Camping (see the tiny camps)

 Further up, you can camp at Gairibas (7kms from Tumling) and Kalipokhri (further 6kms from Gairibas).
 Once you reach Sandakhphu, there are places there for camping as well.
+Update: Camping is no longer allowed at Gairibas.
+Neither GTA trekkers hut not the Forest Department will allow camping at Gairibas.

 If you are trekking onward to Phalut, then camp at Molley which is about 14kms from Sandakphu.
 From here Phalut is about 7kms.
 There is no good camping place at Phalut.